Lobesitdoll/mdncomp/README.md

 Using wildcard:

     $ mdncomp j*let.

+Tip: from version 2.1 you can also use the shorter "bcd" alias instead of "mdncomp":

+    $ bcd ...

 *(the stop-dot "`.`" above indicates that the resulting path line should **end** with this search term.)*